appvia/terranetes-controller/docs/development.md

 $ helm install terraform-controller charts --create-namespace --values dev/values.yaml
 ```

-You can easily iterate locally and perform `make controller-kind` to push the local images and reload.
+You can easily iterate locally by running `make controller-kind` again to build, load and restart.

 ### Running off the terminal